 Conclusion

-There are always trade-offs to consider between speed, interference mitigation and compatibility when configuring Wi-Fi channels and widths.
+There are always trade-offs to consider between speed, interference mitigation and compatibility when configuring Wi‑Fi channels and widths.
 The best settings depend on your specific environment, devices and applications.
-But armed with the basics above, you can intelligently evaluate and optimize your wireless network’s channel plan for maximum performance and stability.
+With broader 6GHz adoption and Wi‑Fi 7 features like 320MHz channels and Multi‑Link Operation, you can now tailor your channel plan more precisely—favoring fixed widths for stability, PSC primaries in 6GHz, and AFC‑enabled standard‑power where permitted—to maximize performance and reliability.